Reporting for Students – FAQs

 Bullying and harassment do not necessarily occur face to face; they may occur in the form of written communications (including email, visual images, social media, telephone and SMS).
 Bullying and harassment can be initiated by someone in a position of authority; it may also be carried out by an individual or a group of individuals.

-What is the difference between sexual violence, sexual assault and sexual harassment?
+What is the difference between sexual misconduct, violence, sexual assault and sexual harassment?

 Sexual violence and abuse is any behaviour of a sexual nature which is unwanted and takes place without consent or understanding.